World Cup is coming up this week – highly anticipated by some, dreaded by others and the rest not being bovvered.

-I’ll be over in Aldgate from Wednesday 11th until first thing on Saturday 14th of July.
+I’ll be over in Aldgate from Wednesday 11th until first thing on Saturday the 14th of July.

 And not available during matches; I’ll miss the third and fourth place decider on the Saturday afternoon, but that’s the lone fixture I’ll admit I’ve never really seen the point of.

-I think it only affects the second semi final on the Wednesday night, so I will be needing something else to do the rest of the time.
+I think it only affects the second semi-final on a Wednesday night, so I will be needing something else to do the rest of the time.